adiko4/neural-network/README.md

-## Artificial neural network with batch gradient descent
+### Implementation of artificial neural network using numpy only
 #### By Adi Koch